Answering "Are You A Leader Or Follower?" In An Interview

 The answer is a combination of both.
 The interviewer is looking to understand that you are willing to lead and also willing to follow.
 You need to show the interviewer that it entirely depends on the situation and work at hand.
 In reality, this is how great work gets done.
 It is not about serving your own needs at work, it is about serving the needs of the business or the customer.
 When you begin to operate with a crutch or arrogance, you are risking doing that core duty.

 When you are answering the question, it is important to put it into context.
 That it depends on the situation and that you are willing to lead and follow.
 Using a short story to go along with your answer will go a long way with the interviewer.
-Here’s a few examples of a story to go with your answer.
+Here are a few examples of a story to go with your answer.

 “I find myself both leading and following, depending on the situation.
 For example, at my last company, there was a project that my colleague Matthew was incredibly passionate about.
 He also spent a significant amount of time performing research on the topic area.
 My managers felt confident he was on the right direction.
 So when Matthew asked us to do something for him, we followed.
 We let Matthew lead because he was the most qualified in that circumstance.”